ahmadalwy3/ahmadalwy3/Static-filter-syntax.md

     *$image,badfilter

 This will cause the `*$image` filter to be discarded.
-Just appending `,badfilter` to any instance of static network filter will prevent the loading of that filter.
+Just appending `badfilter` option to any instance of static network filter will prevent the loading of that filter.

 #### `document`